 - The xmlrpc.client and xmlrpc.server modules make implementing remote procedure calls into an almost trivial task.
-Despite the modules names, no direct knowledge or handling of XML is needed. - The email package is a library for managing email messages, including MIME and other RFC 2822-based message documents.
-Unlike smtplib and poplib which actually send and receive messages, the email package has a complete toolset for building or decoding complex message structures (including attachments) and for implementing internet encoding and header protocols. - The xml.dom and xml.sax packages provide robust support for parsing this popular data interchange format.
-Likewise, the csv module supports direct reads and writes in a common database format.
-Together, these modules and packages greatly simplify data interchange between Python applications and other tools. - Internationalization is supported by a number of modules including gettext, locale, and the codecs package.
+Despite the modules names, no direct knowledge or handling of XML is needed. - The email package is a library for managing email messages, including MIME and other RFC 2822based message documents.
+Unlike smtplib and poplib which actually send and receive messages, the email package has a complete toolset for building or decoding complex message structures (including attachments) and for implementing internet encoding and header protocols. - The json package provides robust support for parsing this popular data interchange format.
+The csv module supports direct reading and writing of files in Comma-Separated Value format, commonly supported by databases and spreadsheets.
+XML processing is supported by the xml.etree.ElementTree, xml.dom and xml.sax packages.
+Together, these modules and packages greatly simplify data interchange between Python applications and other tools.